 We believe that buying at a substantial discount to a bedrock valuation, based on a highly conservative, asset-based methodology, provides downside risk mitigation while also offering attractive upside potential, since favorable scenarios typically are not priced in at such depressed levels.
 To find these opportunities, one needs to be willing to look where others aren’t.
 Unusual bargains can sometimes be found in corners where others are biased against looking.

-Meet Amit Wadhwaney, Portfolio Manager of Moerus Capital Management.
+Meet Amit Wadhwaney, Co-Founder of Moerus Capital Management.

 Any investments discussed in this letter are for illustrative purposes only and there is no assurance that Moerus Capital will make any investments with the same or similar characteristics as any investments presented.
 The investments are presented for discussion purposes only and are not a reliable indicator of the performance or investment profile of any client account.
 Further, you should not assume that any investments identified were or will be profitable or that any investment recommendations or that investment decisions we make in the future will be profitable.
 There is no guarantee that any investment will achieve its objectives, generate positive returns, or avoid losses.